szhan872/AI-Alignment-Project/Bias Detection/Readme.md

 # Bias Detection Model

 This directory contains the bias detection model that is trained for classifying textual data into 1 for "biased" and 0 for "non-biased" binary category.
+Overall, this model has better performance than other models (outperform Dbias on unseen datasets such as MBIC headlines: news_headlines_usa_biased.csv and news_headlines_usa_neutral.csv).
+It also runs 10 more times faster than Dbias and HELM metric.
+Both of these algorithms are implemented in src/HELM+Dbias folder.

 ### Prerequisites
 - Python 3.9+